-A Blue Clue In Medieval Teeth May Bespeak A Woman's Artistry Circa 1,000 A.D.
+A Blue Clue In Medieval Teeth May Bespeak A Woman's Artistry Circa A.D.
+1000

 In Cyrus' view, this finding is extraordinary.

-"It is a brand new kind of evidence for scribal activity, and one that we haven't been on the alert for," she says.
+"It is a brand-new kind of evidence for scribal activity, and one that we haven't been on the alert for," she says.
 "We now know that evidence from teeth, and other skeletal remains, can really point towards what the daily life of a particular monastery was like.
-That will lead us to ask different questions when we're doing excavations, and combine different kinds of evidence to get a better understanding."
+That will lead us to ask different questions when we're doing excavations and combine different kinds of evidence to get a better understanding."